Working While Studying

 If you meet the above conditions, your study permit will allow you to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks, such as the winter and summer holidays or spring break.

-Browse a list of jobs available with the Acadia Students' Union, as well as links to other campus jobs and local jobs boards.
+Browse a list of jobs available with the Acadia Students' Union.

 If you want to work in Canada or have access to government programs and benefits, you must have a Social Insurance Number (SIN).
 For more information on the SIN and the application process, please visit Service Canada’s website.